 As part of the design team, the process for Hydrock centred around understanding how English National Ballet and the School operate and the very specific needs of each part of their respective companies, for example, from production space to wardrobe, from recovery space to learning space.
 The design needed to reflect that every room in the building would have a unique purpose – all part of supporting the creation of world-class talent and performance.

 Working with Glenn Howells Architects and construction and fit-out specialists, BW, our M&E and structural design helped shape all the new features of this purpose-built facility, including:

 - Production studio with fly-tower designed for rehearsal with full set and lighting

 - Seven state-of-the-art full-sized rehearsal studios

 - Costume workshop with dye room and shoe room

 - Green room and spacious dancer changing rooms, with separate public changing rooms

 - Café and exhibition space for the public

 There is dedicated space on the 4th and 5th floors for English National Ballet School including, three rehearsal studios, a lecture theatre, rehabilitation facilities, gym and green room.

-The iconic building will be situated on Eco World Ballymore’s newly developed London City Island, a new mixed-use district in East London, located on a 4.7ha brownfield site on a peninsula between the River Lea and the Thames.
+With English National Ballet marking its 70th anniversary in 2020, the organisation now occupies their new iconic building at Ballymore’s newly developed London City Island, a mixed-use district in Canning Town, east London, on a peninsula between the River Lea and the Thames.